Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Sometimes, scammers will attempt to trick job seekers into sharing private information by pretending to be a legitimate state unemployment office.
 Here are a few ways to identify and protect yourself against these scams:

 • Visit official government websites.
-In most cases, they will end in .gov
+Official government websites usually end in .gov.

 • Never pay to file for unemployment.

-• Don’t click links or texts in emails that claim your debit card was deactivated.
+• Don’t click links or open texts in emails that claim your debit card has been deactivated.

 • Verify the sender’s contact information before replying.